GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/webNavigation/index.md

 Due to the multi-process nature of Chrome, a tab might use different processes to render the source and destination of a web page.
-Therefore, if a navigation takes place in a new process, you might receive events both from the new and the old page until the new navigation is committed (i.e. the `onCommitted` event is send for the new main frame).
+Therefore, if a navigation takes place in a new process, you might receive events both from the new and the old page until the new navigation is committed (i.e. the `onCommitted` event is sent for the new main frame).
 In other words, it is possible to have more than one pending sequence of webNavigation events with the same `frameId`.
 The sequences can be distinguished by the `processId` key.